-India – Volunteer in this amazing country!
+India is an amazing country to visit and explore!
+Volunteering is the best way to experience the people, the culture, the rural areas off the beaten tourist track and the food.
 Expect big grinning smiles, warm welcomes, crazy driving, cows everywhere (including railways platforms and walking down motorways), delicious food, bright colours…..
-You can volunteer in:

-- Animal charity providing veterinary care to cows, donkeys and dogs
+Animal charity providing care to injured cows, donkeys and dogs

 These volunteer placements in India are suitable for: